foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * **Always make a database and file backup before updating your installation!**
 * There is no automatic update tool, updating FoodCoopShop needs to be done manually.
 But it's not too hard and this migration guide helps you.
+* Updating to v3.6 can only be done from v3.5.x
 * Updating from v2.x to v3.x can only be done from v2.7.x [Migration guide for v2.x]({{ site.baseurl }}/en/migration-guide-v2)

 ### Unreleased version
 * PHP bzip2 lib is required (for automatic database backups)
+* Updating to this version can only be done from v3.5.x (migration reset)
 * replace source code => see bottom of page
 * execute migrations => see bottom of page
 * clear cache => see bottom of page